White Mountain School: Campus

-The school's 250 acre campus is located between the towns of Bethlehem and Littleton, New Hampshire on a hilltop providing views of the White Mountains.
-The McLane Academic Center houses the classroom wing, multimedia center and learning labs.
-The school library offers more than 7,000 volumes, an online catalog, several online databases, and an inter-library loan system with Dartmouth College and the University of New Hampshire.
-The Fred Steele Science Center is equipped with SMART Board interactive technology and state-of-the-art labs which allow for a wide range of independent projects.
-The new Catherine Houghton Arts Center houses dance, visual arts, and music studios.
-The school partners with Creative Edge Dance Studio to offer academic courses as well as technique and performance-based classes for students of all dance styles and levels.
-Students have access to these spaces and the practice studios and recording lab outside of class.
+The school's 250 acre campus is located between the towns of Bethlehem and Littleton on a hilltop providing views of the White Mountains.
+The McLane Academic Center housed the classroom wing, multimedia center and learning labs.
+The school library offered more than 7,000 volumes, an online catalog, several online databases, and an inter-library loan system with Dartmouth College and the University of New Hampshire.
+The Fred Steele Science Center was equipped with SMART Board interactive technology and laboratories which allowed for a wide range of independent projects.
+The Catherine Houghton Arts Center housed dance, visual arts, and music studios.
+The school partnered with Creative Edge Dance Studio to offer academic courses as well as technique and performance-based classes for students of all dance styles and levels.

-The 3000 sqft indoor Beverly S. Buder climbing wall is located inside an indoor sports center outfitted with Nautilus equipment, free weights and aerobic equipment.
-The campus also has two athletic fields, an extensive trail system, and a school farm, including a student-built post and beam shed; a chicken coop with hens; an organic vegetable and fruit garden; and composting bins.
-The student center is located in McLane.
+The 3000 sqft indoor Beverly S. Buder climbing wall was located inside an indoor sports center outfitted with Nautilus equipment, free weights and aerobic equipment.
+The campus also had two athletic fields, an extensive trail system, and a school farm, including a student-built post and beam shed; a chicken coop with hens; an organic vegetable and fruit garden; and composting bins.

-Boarding students live in one of four dorms with their peers, faculty members and faculty families.
-Each dorm has common space with couches, a TV and a microwave.
-The dining hall serves breakfast, lunch, and dinner, and is available for drinks and light snacks all day.
+Boarding students lived in one of four dorms with their peers, faculty members and faculty families.
+Each dorm had common space with couches, a TV and a microwave.
+The dining hall served breakfast, lunch, and dinner, and was available for drinks and light snacks all day.

-On weekends, faculty offer a range of activities for students.
-Activities include outdoor outings such as moonlight hikes, ski trips or mountain bike riding; shopping trips to outlet centers, Burlington, or the local towns; art excursions to movies, plays, and art exhibits; campus sponsored cultural events, cookie baking in faculty kitchens and games.
+On weekends, faculty offered a range of activities for students.
+Activities included outdoor outings such as moonlight hikes, ski trips or mountain bike riding; shopping trips to outlet centers, Burlington, or the local towns; art excursions to movies, plays, and art exhibits; campus sponsored cultural events, cookie baking in faculty kitchens and games.

 Athletics and co-curricular activities

-The White Mountain School is a member of the Lakes Region Athletic League of the New England Preparatory School Athletic Council.
-Activities include:
+The White Mountain School was a member of the Lakes Region Athletic League of the New England Preparatory School Athletic Council.
+Activities included: